 For example, many electronic health records (EHR) systems now offer mobile capabilities.
 This allows doctors and nurses to document patient information from their phone or tablet.
 Indeed, while this technology often increases adoption of the EHR and allows medical professionals to hold more engaging conversations with patients while updating records in real time, it opens organizations to risk.

 If a doctor or nurse loses their phone or tablet, it could easily fall into the wrong hands.
 Consequently, an unauthorized person could then gain access to patient records, violating their rights under HIPAA.

 With the right capabilities, however, vendors can help mitigate or even prevent this problem.
 Multi-layered user authentication can prevent unauthorized records access, for instance.
 In addition, the EHR vendor might even provide a way to remotely delete patient information from a device.

-When evaluating software, make sure to identify areas where users can unintentionally open your organization to risk and determine whether your vendor can help close these security gaps.
+When evaluating software or any organization that will manage your data, make sure to identify areas where users can unintentionally introduce risk.
+Then, determine whether your vendor can help close these security gaps.

 Template: Vendor due diligence checklist

 Between compliance, security and protecting against potential user risks, completing vendor due diligence can certainly seem a bit overwhelming.

 To help simplify the process, we put together this 16-point vendor due diligence checklist.
 Use it as a starting point to evaluate potential risk.

 Does the vendor offer flexible user permissions?

-Does the vendor provide training for their own staff?
+How does the vendor train their own staff?

 Will you receive alerts about suspicious activity?